greiman/SdFat-beta/README.md

-### Warning: This version has major internal changes so may be unstable.
+### Warning: This version has major internal changes.

+File copy constructors and file assignment operators have been made private by default in 2.2.3 to prevent call by value and multiple copies of file instances.

+SdFatConfig.h has options to make file constructors and assignment operators public.

 There are a huge number of changes in 2.2.1 since I decided to use clang-format to force Google style formatting.